quizeery/pwa-react/README.md

-# Admin Dashboard

-A modern administrative dashboard built with React, featuring a clean and intuitive user interface for managing administrative tasks.
+# PWA React Laptop Store

+This is a sample Progressive Web App (PWA) built with React.
+The project simulates an online laptop store and serves as a demonstration of PWA capabilities — including installation prompts, offline support, and app-like behavior.

 ## Features